demian85/git-watcher/README.md

 (your help will be much appreciated!)

 * Amend commit (Really hard to do without a proper API!)
-* Correctly show unmerged paths info.
-Alert when staging an unmerged file.
+* Alert when staging an unmerged file.
 Allow to checkout local/remote version.
-* Browse local recent branches.
+* Allow to browse and checkout local recent branches.
 * Better syntax highlighting.
 * More configuration options.
 * Git stash/pop.